Hearing praises about your work boosts self-esteem and inspires you to be a better speaker.

 Don’t take negative feedback personally.
 Treat criticism as your door to growth and improvement.

 If pictures are developed from negatives, so are you.
-Stop looking into the rearview mirror, and focus on what’s ahead of you.
+Stop looking into the rearview mirror, and focus on what lies ahead.
 Move forward and learn from those mistakes.

-Mold the feedback into something constructive to foster effective change rather than solely concentrating on the critique itself.
+Mold the feedback into something constructive, fostering effective change rather than solely concentrating on the critique itself.

 Consider the Source

 Sometimes, the feedback we get can be taken as hurtful insults and attacks on our person.
-These unconstructive comments may be hard to take in at first, but don’t let them deter your progress.
+These nonconstructive comments may be hard to accept at first, but don’t let them deter your progress.

-Consider the person who’s criticizing you and understand that they don’t have the same mindset as yours.
+Consider the person criticizing you and understand that they don’t have the same mindset as yours.

-Feedback isn’t one size fits all.
-Ignore the bad comment and don’t let the insult stay with you.
-Also be aware of whether you’ve offended or angered a client or not.
+Feedback isn’t the same for everyone.
+Ignore distasteful comments and don’t dwell on it.
+Also, be aware of whether you’ve offended or angered a client or not.

 Read between the lines and ask yourself the following questions: